JonathonMifsud/BatchArtemisSRAMiner/README.md

 3. Run read triming, assembly and caculate contig abundance e.g, `JCOM_pipeline_trim_assembly_abundance.sh`
 4. Check that all contigs are non-zero in size in `/project/your_root/your_project/contigs/final_contigs/`
 6. Run blastxRdRp and blastxRVDB (these can be run simultaneously)
-7. Concatenate all the RVDB and RdRp contigs across all libraries using cat, etc. `cat ` The reason I do this is that it is expensive to run NT / NR blasts for each contig file because the giant databases have to be loaded in each time.
+7. Concatenate all the RVDB and RdRp contigs across all libraries using cat, etc.
+The reason I do this is that it is expensive to run NT / NR blasts for each contig file because the giant databases have to be loaded in each time.
 Instead you concatentate all of the blast contigs together and run it once.
 E.g, `cat *_blastcontigs.fasta > combined.contigs.fa`
 8. Move `combined.contigs.fa` to the `/project/your_root/your_project/contigs/final_contigs/` i.e. the input location for blasts.